FukutoTojido/TryZCustomOverlay/README.md

 - Run gosumemory, wait for it to finish loading and create a localhost URL (e.g. https://127.0.0.1:24050).
 - Run OBS, add Browser Source, paste https://127.0.0.1:24050/TryZCustomOverlay into OBS and you're done!
 ## Changelog:
+> #### **1.0.0**
+> - Added API.
+Go to config.json to add the API key.
+> - Leaderboard rework, can support full 50-player leaderboard.
+Also added the way to turn it on or off in config.json.
+> - Hit Error Meter rework.
+> - UI Redesign
 > #### **0.0.3**
 > - Removal of API on 13lackShark's request.
 > - Odometer Effect added for Combo, Accuracy Stats and PP.